LostInOG365/naturcoaching-website/README.md

 ﻿# Nature Coaching Website

-A website for psychological counseling with a focus on natureÔÇöcreated as a personal web development project.
+A website for psychological counseling with a focus on nature - created as a personal web development project.

 ## About the project